Music Industry Report 2025: What Has Changed

 Monetizing Fandom

-The shift to app-based fan clubs underscores the industry’s recognition of the Superfan’s value.
-By offering a holistic, immersive experience, artists can tap into the willingness of these fans to support them, not just through music purchases but by subscribing to platforms that bring them closer to the artists they adore.
-In an era where genuine connection is often lost in the noise of streaming algorithms, these fan club apps are redefining and revitalizing the artist-fan relationship, proving that true fandom is not just about listening—it’s about belonging, participating, and supporting.
+The shift to app-based fan clubs, and wallet pass fan engagement, with notifications that don’t require an app, underscores the industry’s recognition of the Superfan’s value.
+By offering an immersive experience, artists can tap into the willingness of these fans to support them, not just through music purchases but by subscribing to platforms that bring them closer to the artists they love.
+In an era where genuine connection is often lost in the noise of streaming algorithms, these fan club apps are redefining and revitalizing the artist-fan relationship, proving that true fandom is not just about listening, it’s about belonging, participating, and supporting.

 Mental Health and the Musician

 Music artists grapple with the double-edged sword of social media.
-Platforms like Instagram, Twitter, and Facebook offer unparalleled reach, but they also come with inherent challenges.
-The pressure to constantly grow followers, coupled with the demand for round-the-clock creativity, can be overwhelming.
+Platforms like Instagram, Twitter, and Facebook offer reach, but they also come with inherent challenges and costs.
+Instagram is now often seen by creators as a resource drain for example.
+The pressure to constantly grow followers, coupled with the demand for round-the-clock creativity, can be overwhelming, and it’s not what music artists are in the industry of music for.
 A telling 43% of creators experience social media burnout either monthly or quarterly, with factors like the fear of judgment, negative comments, and the so-called “authenticity tax” playing significant roles.
-Additionally, 80% of creators believe there’s a cost to being genuine online, with 22% fearing judgment, 20% dreading negative feedback, and 15% concerned about a loss of privacy.
+Additionally, 80% of creators believe there’s a cost to being genuine online, with 22% fearing judgment, 20% dreading negative feedback, and 15% concerned about a loss of personal privacy.

 80% of creators feel there's a cost to being authentic on social media